 bar service open.
 If you retry

-curl foo.default.svc.cluster.local:8080 you’ll notice that it is working again!
+curl foo.default.svc.cluster.local:8080 you’ll notice that it is working

-the Kuberenetes cluster, and services outside of it.
+in the Kuberenetes cluster, and services outside of it.

 Naturally, you want to automate this, because your LAN IP changes often, and you don’t want to keep double copies of all your descriptors.
 In the gist, you’ll find a small bash script that grabs your IP address, and create a services from a template.
 This makes it easy while developing to switch to running a service from your IDE, and switch back by applying your original configuration.
 You can simply run